 An intoxicating and psychoactive cannabinoid found in cannabis.
-THC is the most well-known cannabinoid in the plant and is capable of inducing a variety of sensory and psychological effects, including mild reverie, euphoria, increased sensory awareness, and some therapeutic benefits.
-Historically, cannabis has long been cultivated for its euphoric and therapeutic effects, which are largely attributed to THC.
+Delta-9-tetrahydrocannabinol is the most well-known cannabinoid in the plant and is capable of inducing a variety of sensory and psychological effects, including mild reverie, euphoria, increased sensory awareness, and some therapeutic benefits.
+Historically, cannabis has been cultivated for its euphoric and therapeutic effects, which are largely attributed to the THC molecule.

 In recent years, cannabidiol (CBD) has received more attention for its therapeutic potential, but THC is arguably still the most famous (and certainly the most infamous) cannabinoid.
 And while THC is not solely responsible for the psychoactive effects of cannabis, it is the primary psychoactive component.

-Understanding how THC works in the body and mind also means understanding the Endocannabinoid System (ECS) — a system of cannabinoid receptors, lipids, and enzymes that plays a discernible role in maintaining internal regulatory balance.
+Understanding how THC works in the body and mind also means understanding the endocannabinoid system (ECS), a system of cannabinoid receptors, lipids, and enzymes that plays a discernible role in maintaining internal regulatory balance.
 When our bodies achieve this balance, it's called homeostasis.
-The ECS is present throughout the body, consisting of three main components: “messenger” molecules, or cannabinoids, that our bodies synthesize, the receptors these molecules bind to, and the enzymes that break them down.
+The ECS is present throughout the body, consisting of three main components: “messenger” molecules, or endocannabinoids, that our bodies produce; the receptors these molecules bind to; and the enzymes that break them down.
 The ECS has several receptors, but the main players are receptors CB1 and CB2.
-CB1 receptors, found mainly in the central nervous system, activate when THC binds to them — which in turn causes THC intoxication and other cerebral effects.
+CB1 receptors, found mainly in the central nervous system, activate when THC binds to them, which in turn causes THC intoxication and other cerebral effects.

 Cannabidiol (CBD), the other most well-known marijuana compound, binds to both CB1 and CB2 receptors.
 It doesn't intoxicate like THC, and its anti-inflammatory and pain-relieving effects may be a result of several other receptor pathways.
-At the molecular level, CBD is the inverse agonist to THC's agonist — inducing the opposite cellular response as THC.
-So what happens when we use THC along with CBD?
+At the molecular level CBD is the inverse agonist to THC's agonist, inducing the opposite cellular response as THC.

-CBD and THC may induce opposite responses, but that doesn't mean they necessarily “oppose” one another's effects when used together.
-Rather, CBD appears to improve the therapeutic and enjoyable effects of THC by minimizing the unwanted side effects such as anxiety and tachycardia, or a racing heart.
+CBD and THC may induce opposite responses, but that doesn't mean they necessarily cancel one another's effects when used together.
+Rather, CBD appears to improve the therapeutic and enjoyable effects of THC by minimizing the unwanted side effects such as anxiety and a rapid heartbeat.

-In fact, several studies have consistently revealed CBD's ability to curb the potentially negative side effects of THC.
-Studies from 2010 onward have indicated that CBD minimizes memory-deficit-causing effects of THC.
-A 2012 study even demonstrated that cannabis users with higher CBD intake had better recall memory.
-Similar trends in CBD reducing THC side effects have popped up in studies on THC-related anxiety, dependence potential, and paranoia.
+Several studies have consistently revealed CBD's ability to curb the potentially negative side effects of THC.
+Studies from 2010 onward have indicated that CBD minimizes THC's negative effects on memory.
+A 2012 study even demonstrated that cannabis users with higher CBD intake had better recall memory than users whose cannabis had no CBD.
+Similar results have been found in studies on THC-related anxiety, dependence potential, and paranoia.

-Moreover, because of CBD's ability to counteract adverse THC side effects, its presence in cannabis-derived medications widens the therapeutic window of THC.
-That is, CBD enables patients to tolerate higher doses of THC, resulting in better health outcomes.
+Moreover, because of CBD's ability to counteract adverse THC side effects, it enables patients to tolerate higher doses of THC, resulting in better health outcomes.

-You may have noticed the term “entourage effect” (or “ensemble effect”, as preferred by some cannabis experts) coming up a lot lately.
+You may have heard the term “entourage effect” (or “ensemble effect”, as preferred by some cannabis experts).
 While the entourage effect typically refers to the way cannabis terpenes enhance the desired outcomes of cannabinoids, we can also use the term to describe the way cannabinoids magnify the effects of one another.

-So is the ensemble effect supported by scientific evidence?
-Yes, in fact whole-plant cannabis or cannabis extracts generally have a greater medicinal value than CBD or THC isolates because they contain a full spectrum of cannabinoids and terpenes, each providing a unique contribution to the therapeutic effect, such as anti-inflammation.
-Some medical cannabis patients may respond more positively to pure CBD or pure THC, but for some medical effects like pain relief, THC and CBD may in fact be synergistic.
+Whole-plant cannabis or cannabis extracts generally have a greater medicinal value than CBD or THC isolates because they contain a full spectrum of cannabinoids and terpenes, each providing a unique contribution to the therapeutic effect, such as anti-inflammation.
+Some medical cannabis patients may respond more positively to pure CBD or pure THC, but for some medical outcomes like pain relief, THC and CBD may be synergistic.

-For those who have benefitted from the use of CBD edibles, oil, or other CBD medicines, high-CBD/low-THC cannabis strains, or cultivars, may also prove therapeutic.
-For recreational users susceptible to the paranoia or extreme couch lock associated with too much THC, high-CBD cultivars may offer a more tempered, yet still adequately potent experience.
-CBD is beginning to rival THC in desirability for a reason.
-But a CBD-rich cultivar or whole-plant extract is more likely to offer the added benefit of the entourage effect than a pure-CBD product.
+For those who have benefitted from the use of CBD edibles, oil, or other CBD medicines, high-CBD/low-THC cannabis strains may also prove therapeutic.
+For recreational users susceptible to the paranoia or extreme couch lock associated with too much THC, high-CBD strains may offer a more tempered, yet still adequately potent, experience.
+CBD is beginning to rival THC in desirability but a CBD-rich strain or whole-plant extract is more likely to offer the added benefit of the entourage effect than a pure-CBD product.

-When it comes to recreational effects, there is no substitute for THC.
+When it comes to recreational effects, there is no substitute for the THC in marijuana.
 It remains the most sought-after cannabinoid, and its euphoric effects are the reason for its popularity with cannabis users.
-The cannabis plant is thought to have adopted survival strategies based on expanding its chemical appeal to humans over time.

-Most commonly, we think of THC as the stuff that gets you “high.”
+Most commonly we think of THC as the stuff that gets you “high.”
 When it comes to recreational effects, THC is certainly the main player.
-But the “cannabis high” for which THC is responsible includes a full spectrum of effects.
-Depending on how your body and brain respond to THC, you may have already experienced one or more of the following THC effects:
+But the cannabis high for which THC is responsible includes a full spectrum of effects.
+Depending on how your body and brain respond, you may have already experienced one or more of the following THC effects:

-Arguably THC's most popular recreational effect, cannabis intoxication can be marked by both its similarities and differences with the euphoric or intoxicating effects of other substances.
+Arguably THC's most popular recreational effect, cannabis intoxication can be marked by both its similarities to and differences from the euphoric or intoxicating effects of other substances.
 Cannabis intoxication is euphoric, absorbing, and typically occupies both body and mind.
 Unlike alcohol intoxication, cannabis intoxication doesn't increase aggression.
-In fact, it may even decrease aggression in someone who became aggravated prior to intoxication, according to a 2016 study published in the German journal Psychopharmacology.
+In fact, it may even decrease aggression, according to a 2016 study published in the German journal Psychopharmacology.